RalfZimmermannSDU/RiemannStiefelLog/Stiefel_log_general_metric/Matlab/README.txt

 --> The Stiefel log shooting method (for all alpha metrics)

-Auxiliary functions in the folder Aux are
+Auxiliary functions in the folder Aux_Stiefel are
 * A2skew.m
 --> returns 0.5*(A-A')